 Beginning at Birth

-Beginning Reach Out and Read at birth, instead of the 6-month check-ups, emphasizes the importance of supporting parents and families from the beginning.
+We are reaching families earlier to help build healthy brain development, relationships and routines.
+Beginning Reach Out and Read at birth, instead of the 6-month check-up, emphasizes the importance of supporting parents and families from the beginning.

 Medical Engagement and Training